-- 1. Within thirty (30) days of receipt of a complete application, including all application materials, fees, the Administrative Officer shall act to either issue or deny a zoning permit in writing, or to refer the application to the Planning Commission, Zoning Board of Adjustment, and/or state for consideration.
-In accordance with 24 VSA §§4448, 4449, if the Administrative Officer fails to act within the 30-day period, a permit shall be deemed issued on the 31st day. - 2.
+Within thirty (30) days of receipt of a complete application, including all application materials, fees, the Administrative Officer shall act to either issue or deny a zoning permit in writing, or to refer the application to the Planning Commission, Zoning Board of Adjustment, and/or state for consideration.
+In accordance with 24 VSA §§4448, 4449, if the Administrative Officer fails to act within the 30-day period, a permit shall be deemed issued on the 31st day.

 No zoning permit shall be issued by the Administrative Officer for any use or structure which requires the approval of the Planning Commission, Board of Adjustment or Legislative Body (including but not limited to water, sewer, and highway right of way permits), until such approval has been obtained.
-For permit applications that must be referred to a state agency for review, no zoning permit shall be issued until a response has been received from the state, or the expiration of 30 days following the submission of the application to the state. - 3.
+For permit applications that must be referred to a state agency for review, no zoning permit shall be issued until a response has been received from the state, or the expiration of 30 days following the submission of the application to the state.

 If public notice has been issued by the Legislative Body for their first public hearing on a proposed amendment to these regulations, for a period of 150 days following that notice the Administrative Officer shall review any new application filed for compliance with the proposed amendment and applicable existing bylaws.
-If the new bylaw or amendment has not been adopted by the conclusion of the 150 day period, or if the proposed bylaw or amendment is rejected, the permit shall be reviewed under all applicable provisions of this bylaw [§4449(d)]. - 4.
-A zoning permit shall include a statement of the time within which appeals may be taken under Article XI; and shall require posting of a notice of permit, on a form prescribed by the municipality, within view of the nearest public right-of-way until the time for appeal has expired. - 5.
+If the new bylaw or amendment has not been adopted by the conclusion of the 150 day period, or if the proposed bylaw or amendment is rejected, the permit shall be reviewed under all applicable provisions of this bylaw [§4449(d)].

+A zoning permit shall include a statement of the time within which appeals may be taken under Article XI; and shall require posting of a notice of permit, on a form prescribed by the municipality, within view of the nearest public right-of-way until the time for appeal has expired.

 The Administrative Officer, within three (3) days of the date of issuance, shall deliver a copy of the zoning permit to the Listers; and shall post a copy of the permit in the municipal offices for a period of fifteen (15) days from the date of issuance.

+Special Duties Relating to Flood District Permits: No permit for new construction or substantial improvement shall be granted for a flood or other hazard area until after: the Administrative Officer shall properly file and maintain a record of:

+All permits issued in areas covered by this bylaw;

+An Elevation Certificate with the as-built elevation (consistent with the datum of the elevation on the current Flood Insurance Rate Maps for the community) of the lowest floor, including basement, of all new, substantially improved, or flood proofed buildings (not including accessory buildings) in the Special Flood Hazard Area;

+All flood proofing and other certifications required under this regulation; and, All decisions of the ZBA (including variances and violations) and all supporting findings of fact, conclusions and conditions.

-Section 1005 - Effective Date
+Section 905 - Effective Date